-Are you interested in a guaranteed investment that pays close to 7% interest?
-The I Savings Bonds interest rate is now 6.89%.
-Is this for real?
+Are you interested in a guaranteed investment that pays just over 4% interest?
+The I Savings Bonds interest rate is now 4.30%.
 In this blog, we are going to explain why several investors are looking into I bonds and we will give you our honest opinion on this investment strategy.

 What are I Bonds?